-{\bf Discussion and Conclusions}
+{\bf Discussion and conclusions}

-The study revealed the essential role of jamming criticality in the mechanics of soft composites at dense limits -- a regime where the system becomes highly responsive and promises wide-ranging applications, yet remains challenging to model using conventional tools from continuous mechanics.
+The study revealed the essential role of shear-jamming in the mechanics of soft composites in the dense limit, a regime where the system becomes highly responsive and promises wide-ranging applications, yet remains challenging to model using conventional tools from continuous mechanics.
 We show that the strain-stiffening of soft composites can be interpreted as a manifestation of the criticality near a strain-dependent jamming point of dense suspensions (Fig.~\ref{fig:main:fig5}).
 The efficacy of our scaling model reveals the unique mechanical features of soft composites.
-As $G_m$ decreases to the order of $10^1\sim10^2$~Pa, the PDMS matrix consists of both a weakly crosslinked network and a substantial amount of uncrosslinked free chains.
+As $G_{\rm m}$ decreases to the order of $10^1\sim10^2$~Pa, the PDMS matrix consists of both a weakly crosslinked network and a substantial amount of uncrosslinked free chains.
 The characteristic pore size of the network can be estimated as $a\sim(k_B T/G)^{1/3}\sim 50 $~nm~\cite{Xu2020}.
-Therefore, the particles included in the PDMS matrix can potentially move to create direct contacts without causing fractures to the network.
-Consequently, the contact network within soft composites may resemble that in shear-jammed granular systems as $G_m$ approaches zero.
-However, the critical exponent $\beta= 3.0\pm 0.7$ obtained in our research differs from $\beta = 1$ found in the simulations for purely repulsive Hertzian spheres~\cite{OHern2003_pre}, but appears close to those measured for sticky ($\beta\approx 2.5$)~\cite{koeze2020_pre} or attractive particles ($\beta\approx 4$)~\cite{Trappe2001_nature}.
-Therefore, further studies are needed to clarify the microscopic details of these nanoscale inter-particle contacts within compliant networks.
+Therefore, the particles included in the PDMS matrix can potentially move to create direct contacts without causing fractures in the network.
+Consequently, the contact network within soft composites may resemble that in shear-jammed granular systems as $G_{\rm m}$ approaches zero.